 - Secularity – The 12 steps make references to God and prayer.
 Alternative forms of therapy use a secular approach, making the members feel more open and comfortable if they are agnostic, Muslim, Buddhist, or Wiccan.

 - Evolving approaches – SMART recovery and other options are developed using evidence-based research.
 Cognitive behavioral therapy (CBT) is used to change the person’s mindset regarding addiction.

 - Shedding life-long labels – With a 12 step program, the battle against addiction is considered lifelong, requiring constant vigilance and attendance to meetings.
 Alternative treatment views addiction as a short-term problem that can be overcome.

 The top substance abuse rehab center in Southern California is Pacific Bay Recovery in San Diego.
-By combining all of these top rehab center traits, Pacific Bay has been able to achieve success rates three times the national average.
 Call us today at (858) 263-9700 for more information and visit us at pacificbayrecovery.com!